A Farming Tradition

 The calves are born and raised on the ranch like pets and come on call.
 All of the cattle are gently handled, with care given to their diet, health, and overall well-being.
 Even the grandkids are cautioned not to yell or create their normal havoc when around the livestock.
 Slow, easy, and quiet is the order of every day.
 Their diet is all natural, facilitating growth at a normal rate yielding a leaner, healthier meat, lower in fat and calories with more Omega-3 fatty acids (the good kind of fat).

 They are 100% grass fed and grass finished.
 They graze on native pasture, improved grass fields, and ranch-grown forage.
 Birthing is done out in open pastures.
 They are not confined or housed in a barn of any kind at any time.
 Calves are “line weaned” around six months of age, which means the mamas are in plain sight just the other side of the fence line which reduces stress.
 The bull calves are castrated around 4-5 months of age.
-A non-invasive banding tool is used.
+A non-invasive ligation banding tool is used.
+No cutting or bleeding.
 There are no growth hormones or growth promoters used ever.
-Antibiotics are used only to treat illness or injury and the local veterinarian is consulted to coordinate overall herd health.
+Antibiotics are used only to treat illness or injury and the local veterinary is consulted to coordinate overall herd health.

 Want to Buy Grass Fed Beef?